22427/oflibs/README.md

 Where can I get more information?
 --------------------------------------------------------------------------------
-Inside the oflib files there is the documentation for each module used.
+In dev/doc/ you find a small documatation file for each module.
 In the subdirectory tools/ there are also some more or less simple tools using the oflibs.